 Most people think of specific allergies as black and white — something you either have or you don’t.
 The truth is much more complex.
 Being allergic to something is a continuum and that continuum changes over time.
 Most, but not all, food allergies get better over time.
 Most airborne allergies get more common as children get older.
 Some allergies peak before puberty and then disappear.
 Others don’t even begin until puberty is over.
 Most people who do get tested for allergies have a single round of skin testing.
 This can provide a valuable snapshot of allergies at a single moment in time, but this just ‘scratches the surface’ of a child’s long-term allergy story.

 Treatment revolves around avoiding allergens and irritants, immunotherapy to desensitize people to allergens, and medicines to control symptoms.

-If antihistamines are to be used in children, non-sedating antihistamines (such as Claritin, Allegra, or Zyrtec) are usually the best choice in order to minimize the impact on learning.
+If antihistamines are to be used in children, less-sedating antihistamines (such as Claritin, Allegra, or Zyrtec) are usually the best choice in order to minimize the impact on learning.
 Your pediatrician may recommend nasal sprays and/or eye drops as very effective treatments for decreasing allergy symptoms.

 Breastfeeding is very effective at decreasing the risk of allergies.
 Exposure to other children and animals in the first year of life can also lower the risk of allergies.